kuzudb/kuzu-docs/src/content/docs/cypher/expressions/struct-functions.md

 description: Struct functions are used to create and extract fields from structs.
 ---

-Structs are commonly known as dictionaries or key-value pairs.
-The key is a string and the value can be any data type.
-The following table lists the operators that can be used with structs.
-The following operators work on structs:
+`STRUCT`s are commonly known as dictionaries, mappings or key-value pairs.
+The key is a `STRING` and the value can be any data type.
+The following table lists the operators that can be used with `STRUCT`s.
+The following operators work on `STRUCT`s:

 <div class="scroll-table">